I was fortunate enough to spend a few days in Darwin two weeks ago and it was all about crocodiles, waterfalls and adventure tours!

 Rather than waste the opportunity, I extended my stay for a few extra nights so I can further explore the sites of the area.

 We stayed in the Waterfront area and I was surprised at how inviting it was.
 There are numerous restaurants to visit and a wave park.
 You can walk from the waterfront to the city centre via a sky bridge.
-Darwin’s architecture and weather reminded me very much of Singapore.
+Darwin’s architecture and the weather reminded me very much of Singapore.

-On both Friday and Saturday night they had live opera on the grassed area in front of the harbour.
+On both Friday and Saturday night, they had live opera on the grassed area in front of the harbour.
 On Sunday arvo I grabbed an ice-cream and sat on the grass enjoying some cruisy acoustic guitar tunes.